David P. Buckson

 David Penrose Buckson (July 25, 1920 – January 17, 2017) was an American lawyer and politician from Camden in Kent County, Delaware.
-He was a veteran of World War II and a member of the Republican Party, who served as the 15th Lieutenant Governor of Delaware, for nineteen days the 63rd Governor of Delaware and the 37th Attorney General of Delaware.
+A veteran of World War II and a member of the Republican Party, he served as the 15th lieutenant governor of Delaware from 1957 to 1960, as the 63rd governor of Delaware from 1960 to 1961, and as the 37th attorney general of Delaware from 1963 to 1971.

 Early life and family

 Buckson was born in Townsend, Delaware, the son of Leon and Margaret Hutchison Buckson.
 He first married Betty Savin in 1945 with whom he had two children, Deborah Gray, and Brian Roth.
 His second wife was Patricia Maloney, whom he married in 1962 and with whom he had four children, Marlee, David, Eric, and Kent.
 They were members of the Methodist Church.
 He graduated from the University of Delaware in 1941 with a commission as a second lieutenant in the U.S. Army.
 During World War II Buckson served in the South Pacific and attained the rank of major.
 Afterwards he resumed legal studies, at Dickinson College Law School in Carlisle, Pennsylvania.
 Buckson is the founder of Dover Downs, opening in 1969 a harness racing track that was also encompassed by the NASCAR race track which began racing the same year.
 Buckson died on January 17, 2017, at the Delaware Veterans Home in Milford, Delaware.